djradon/public-notes/blogs.carpe-noctem.2024-09-15-introducing-carpe-noctem.md

 You can think of it as digital Dungeons & Dragons, but any setting will work.
 Alien space horror, cyberpunk dystopia, and supernatural gothic are some of the more popular flavors.
 But also, and more practically: psychotherapy, job training, and language learning.

 Two closely-related art forms are [[t.drama.interactive]] and [[interactive fiction|t.story-telling.fiction.interactive]].
-Hopefully we'll be covering those.
+So we'll be covering those.

 And when done well, role-playing (in whatever form) becomes [[collaborative story-telling|t.story-telling.collaborative]].
 So that's a biggie.